The standards of search engine optimization are constantly changing and evolving, and we all want to maximize our website traffic.

 The following checklist will detail the areas that should command your attention when performing an audit of your website's on-page SEO.

-- Content – Check for duplicate content using Copyscape Premium batch analysis feature and fix immediately.
-On-page text should also be properly formatted, using only one H1 tag for your main title and H2 or H3 tags for subsections.
+- Content - Check for duplicate content using Copyscape Premium batch analysis feature and fix it immediately.
+The on-page text should also be properly formatted, using only one H1 tag for your main title and H2 or H3 tags for subsections.

 - Accessibility - Check for properly formatting XML sitemaps and Robots.txt files.
 Check for broken links using Google Webmaster Tools.
 Any broken links that are found can be corrected using a 301 redirect, or simply changed to a valid destination.